-Not to get you confused with the equally as stunning Boboli Gardens, the Bardini Gardens are a true hidden gem that features a captivatingly beautiful staircase visible from the Arno.
-And for those looking to escape the crowds, this might just be the ticket.
+Not to be confused with the equally stunning Boboli Gardens featured above, the Bardini Gardens are a true hidden gem that features a captivatingly beautiful staircase visible from the Arno.
+If you’re looking to escape the crowds, this might just be the ticket.

 Visit the Palazzo Pitti

 Standing on the southern banks of the Arno River, the Palazzo Pitti stuns with incredible Renaissance architecture from floor to ceiling.
-With its breathtaking grand square located at the front of the palace, which frames the front façade perfectly, visiting the palazzo is one of the best things to do in Florence, Italy.
+With its breathtaking grand square located at the front of the palace, which frames the front façade perfectly, visiting the palazzo is an absolute must.

-Formerly the home of Italian royalty and power, it was also once the home of the high-flying Medici family.
+Formerly the home of Italian royalty and power, the Pitti was also once the home of the high-flying Medici family.
 It now stands as the largest museum complex in the whole of Italy.

 So what can you expect?
-Well, inside lies a myriad of galleries and prominent sculptures.
+A myriad of galleries and prominent sculptures.

 Treat Yourself at Vivoli Gelato

-Opening its doors in 1930, today, the shop bursts with flavour and a vibrant atmosphere that can lead to you never leaving.
+Opening its doors in 1930, today, the shop bursts with flavour.
 Try the pistachio.
 And the stracciatella.
 And the lemon.
 You get the point.

 I hope you’re hungry!
 If you haven’t yet had your fill of Florentine cuisine and market life, head to the two-storey Mercato Centrale.
 It’s easily a must-do Florence activity that you won’t want to forget in a hurry.